Jacob Evans

 My iPad is also equipped with a cellular radio.
 Fortunately, Google Fi includes international roaming at no attitional charge so I often have connectivity to the internet whereever I happen to be in the world.

 Since getting my first Kindle back in 2008, my reading habits have changed dramatically.
 Being able to read in a comfortable position and have control over line spacing and font size on a screen that doesn’t strain my eyes has turned reading from a chore into joy.
-I couldn't imagine going back to reading voluminous paper books or performing marathon reading sessions on my iPad.
-I read over a 1,000 printed pages a month all on my Kindle Oasis.
+I couldn’t imagine going back to reading voluminous paper books or performing marathon reading sessions on my iPad.
+I read over 1,000 printed pages a month all on my Kindle Oasis.

 In addition to packing an iPad and Kindle, I also pack a USB-C charging dock for my Apple Watch as well as my AirPods Pro.
 While my Apple Watch doesn’t often run out of battery in the middle of the day, it’s the one device for which I haven’t determined the best time to charge as I often use it as a my morning alarm.
 There have been moments when my watch has died mid-day—having a charger on hand for these rare occasions is nice.
 I also use my AirPods quite a bit, either paired with my iPad or iPhone, to listen to podcasts and infrequently music.